 One of these cases is a Christian Couple (Shafqat Emmanuel and Shagufta Kausar) who have been falsely convicted of Blasphemy and both received the death sentence from the Pakistani courts.
 On appeal, we are very hopeful of gaining their acquittal and release.

-There is a long list of the victims who are being defended by our Organisation.
+There is a long list of the victims who are being defended by The Emergency Rescue Committee (ERC).